On the combination of graph data for assessing thin-file borrowers' creditworthiness: Abstract

 \section{Abstract}

-The thin-file borrowers are customers for whom a creditworthiness assessment is uncertain due to their lack of credit history; many researchers have used borrowers' relationships and interactions networks in the form of graphs as an alternative data source to address this.
-Incorporating network data is traditionally made by hand-crafted feature engineering, and lately, the graph neural network has emerged as an alternative, but it still does not improve over the traditional method's performance.
-Here we introduce a framework to improve credit scoring models by blending several Graph Representation Learning methods: feature engineering, graph embeddings, and graph neural networks.
-In this approach, we stacked their outputs and trained a gradient boosting classifier to produce a single score.
-We validated this framework using a unique multi-source dataset that characterizes the relationships, interactions, and credit history for the entire population of a Latin American country, applying it to credit risk models, application and behaviour, targeting both individuals and companies.
-Our results show that the graph representation learning methods should be used as complements, and these should not be seen as self-sufficient methods as is currently done.
-In terms of AUC and KS, we enhance the creditworthiness assessment statistical performance, outperforming traditional methods to incorporate graph data.
-In Corporate lending, where the gain is much higher, it confirms that evaluating an unbanked company cannot solely consider its characteristics.
-The business ecosystem where these companies interact with their owners, suppliers, customers, and other companies provides novel knowledge that enables financial institutions to enhance their creditworthiness assessment.
-Our results let us know when and on which population to use graph data and what effects on performance to expect.
-They also show the enormous value of graph data on the unbanked credit scoring problem, principally to help companies' banking.
+Thin-file borrowers are customers for whom a creditworthiness assessment is uncertain due to their lack of credit history.
+To address missing credit information, many researchers have used borrowers' social interactions as an alternative data source.
+Exploiting social networking data has traditionally been achieved by hand-crafted feature engineering, but lately, graph neural networks have emerged as a promising alternative.
+Here we introduce an information-processing framework to improve credit scoring models by blending several methods of graph representation learning: feature engineering, graph embeddings, and graph neural networks.
+In this approach, we aggregate the methods' outputs to be fed to a gradient boosting classifier to produce a final creditworthiness score.
+We have validated this framework over a unique multi-source dataset that characterizes the relationships, interactions, and credit history for the entire population of a Latin American country, applying it to credit risk models, application, and behavior.
+It also allows us to study both individuals and companies.
+Our results show that the methods of graph representation learning should be used as complements; they should not be seen as self-sufficient methods, as it is currently done.
+We improve the creditworthiness assessment performance in terms of the measures of Area Under the ROC Curve (AUC) and Kolmogorov-Smirnov (KS), outperforming traditional methods of exploiting social interaction data.
+In the area of corporate lending, where the potential gain is much higher, our results confirm that the evaluation of a thin-file company cannot solely consider the company’s own characteristics.
+The business ecosystem in which these companies interact with their owners, suppliers, customers, and other companies provides novel knowledge that enables financial institutions to enhance their creditworthiness assessment.
+Our results let us know when and on which population to use graph data and the expected effects on performance.
+They also show the enormous value of graph data on the credit scoring problem for thin-file borrowers, mainly to help companies with thin or no credit history to enter the financial system.